 Data center pros are mixed on whether Oracle taking more Sun hardware renewals and maintenance business direct is a good thing or not.

-News leaked this week that many Sun VARs that sold Sun hardware support and maintenance will lose that business to Oracle
+News leaked this week that many Sun VARs that sold Sun hardware support and maintenance will lose that business to Oracle as of October 15.

 Some in the IT trenches prefer to get support and renew contracts direct from their primary vendors anyway.
 One Wwest coast operations manager for a large Solaris shop said his company used to use partners for renewals and maintenance but dropped the practice.